GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 #include "figures/polar_patterns/fig.typ"

-In the context of #acr("SSL"), a non-homogeneous pattern brings extra angular information that a neural network might be able to exploit.
+In the context of #acr("SSL"), a non-homogeneous pattern brings extra angular information that a neural network may be able to exploit.
 We have thus tested different configurations in our experiments.